IsaacDuff/fs-journal/quizzes/week01.md

 **1.** In the terminal, what is the command `cd` used for?
 <!-- enter you answer in the space below -->
 ```
+It stands for Change Directory.
 ```

 **2.** In the terminal, what is the command `mkdir` used for?
 <!-- enter you answer in the space below -->
 ```
+It stands for Make Directory
 ```

 **3.** What is the `\<html>\</html>` tag in a document?